AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 * You have some basic metric to extract the most descriptive terms in a document

 * You can easily compute the similarity between 2 documents using it

+### Disadvantages of using TFIDF Vector

+* TF-IDF is based on the bag-of-words (BoW) model, therefore it does not capture position in text, semantics, co-occurrences in different documents, etc.

+* For this reason, TF-IDF is only useful as a lexical level feature

+* Cannot capture semantics (e.g. as compared to topic models, word embeddings)

 ## **W2Vec (Word To Vector)**